 Dogs Allowed?: Yes- On Leash

 Accessing the trailhead is relatively straightforward.
-From Seattle, it is roughly a 1 hour and 50 minute drive but with a necessary stop for coffee along the way, it’s over a 2 hour drive.
+From Seattle, it is roughly a 1-hour and 50-minute drive, but with a necessary stop for coffee along the way, it’s over a 2-hour drive.

 Hiking Navaho Peak

 The beginning of the Navaho Peak Trail follows the Stafford Creek Trail.
 There is a cool breeze that comes off of Stafford Creek during the first portion of the hike.
-The start of the hike is mellow and winds along the creek with small increments of elevation gain.
-There are plenty of trees to block the high sun of summer and flower gardens along the path are in full bloom.

 Passing one of two backcountry sites along the trail, hikers will come to an avalanche swath which is where the real elevation gain begins.